The Best Fonts and Size to Use on a Resume (Updated 2021)

 1. Calibri

 Calibri takes number one on our font list and has really gained popularity lately.
-It’s professional and more modern-looking than some other fonts, making it a great font to use on a resume and cover letter.
+It’s one of the best fonts for resumes as it’s clean and clear.
+This one is professional and more modern-looking than some other fonts, making it a great font to use on both a resume and cover letter.

 2. Arial

-Arial is another great font to use on your resume.
+Arial is another great font to use on your next resume.
 It’s part of the popular sans-serif font family.
-Many have said that Arial font is clean and easy to read.
-It also has a more modern look to it than other fonts.
+Many people have said that Arial is one of the easiest to read.
+As if that wasn’t enough, it also has a more modern look to it than other fonts.

 “Arial contains more humanist characteristics than many of its predecessors and as such is more in tune with the mood of the last decades of the twentieth century.”